mvolkmann/blog/src/swift/Concurrency.md

 - `background` - concurrent
 - `unspecified` - concurrent?

+TODO: Supposedly there are exactly four provided concurrent queues,
+TODO: default, high, low, ad background.
+TODO: Which QoS corresponds to high and low?

 The main queue is a serial queue and has a QoS of `userInteractive`.

 Additional queues using any of the QoS values can be created,